bigmat18/Mindflayer/100. Notes/Introduction to Sampling.md

 ### Jittering

+It is use to add noise in the sampling operation, this is usefull to scatter the systematic error.

 ![[Pasted image 20250427162217.png | 400]]

 - If we get **random** points in a domain with an [[Calcolo combinatorio|uniform distribution]] the domain not uniformly sampled.